SAP-samples/btp-cap-dox-invoice-validation/docs/tutorial/2-setup/4-Extensions.md

-To get the local development setup up and running, you will need to install a few more packages and bind the used BTP services to the locally running Cloud Programming Model ([CAP](https://cap.cloud.sap/docs/)) backend.
+## Extending the app
+To extend/customize the app, you need to setup the app for local development.

-Install the following packages globally.
+1. Install the following required packages globally:

 ```
 npm install -g @sap/cds-dk typescript ts-node
 ```

-Install the remaining, necessary npm packages locally while being at the root of your project directory.
-This also creates the entities types the CAP backend needs to run:
-Explain legacy-peer-deps.
+2. The remaining packages you can install directly in your project folder with:
 ```
 npm run setup --legacy-peer-deps
 ```

-Change directory to _api/_ and bind the used BTP services.
-Each suffix after the colon (:) is the name of the respective service key, which you need to create in your BTP cockpit.
+3. Your CAP API, which is now going to be running locally, still relies on the same BTP services as during deployment.
+Therefore, you need to bind them.
+The suffixes after the colons (:) represent the service keys of the service instances.
+You can create them in your BTP cockpit, when you click on a service instance and then on 'Create'.
+Execute the binding commands from within the `api/` folder.
 ```
 # bind xsuaa service
 cds bind -2 dox-invoice-validation-auth-dev:dox-iv-auth-dev-key